 Getting Innocent Spouse Relief For Tax Debts

-If you face tax problems such as this, call Daniel Rosefelt & Associates, LLC, Attorney & CPA at 301.656.4424.
+If you’re facing a tax issue that should not be your responsibility, contact Daniel Rosefelt & Associates, LLC, Attorney & CPA at (301) 656-4424 or reach out by completing our ten-second consultation form.
 We serve clients throughout the U.S. and around the world from our offices in Bethesda, Maryland.

-Although the facts may vary, similar cases occur all the time.
-Sometimes your spouse died before you discover his or her unreported income or “aggressive” tax planning.
-Sometimes, your spouse filed a bankruptcy before you discovered the problem.
-Sometimes it’s the wife who underpaid her taxes and sometimes it’s the husband.
-The problem common to all of those circumstances is the fact that the IRS is trying to garnish your wages or attach your bank account simply because you filed a joint tax return with your wife or husband.
+Although the facts may vary, there are a few common tax disputes that occur between couples.
+Sometimes a spouse died before you discover their unreported income or “aggressive” tax planning.
+Sometimes a spouse filed a bankruptcy before you discovered the problem.
+Sometimes you’re moving on from a divorce when the IRS knocks at your door, asking about back or unfiled taxes your ex-spouse owes.
+The problem common to all of those circumstances is the fact that the government is trying to garnish your wages or attach liens to your bank account simply because you filed a joint tax return with your spouse.

 Innocent Spouse Rules